 Distance between 2 parallel lines is the perpendicular distance from any point to one of the lines.
-In this article you will learn parallel lines definition, how to find distance between them and solved examples.
+In this article, you will learn parallel lines definition, how to find the distance between them, and solved examples.

 Parallel Lines Definition